 Save the King

-Fairfax House is mounting a major campaign and fund-raising appeal to save this precious work of art from international export and sale, and to ensure permanent public access to it in its place of creation.
+In March 2017, Fairfax House mounted a major campaign and fund-raising appeal to save this precious work of art from international export and sale.
+In just a few short months, thanks to funding from grant-givers, trusts and societies, and the generosity of many individual donors, we are delighted to announce that the £300,000, needed to give the King David panel a permanent home at Fairfax House and ensure permanent public access to it in its place of creation, has been raised.

 Grinling Gibbons (1648-1721), The Michelangelo of Wood, is without question one of Britain’s greatest decorative woodcarvers, celebrated for giving the medium of wood the ‘airy lightness of a flower’.
 In c1668-70 he created the King David Panel.
 This exquisite York-made work of art is of both incomparable national and local significance.
 Fairfax House wishes to take this once in a lifetime opportunity to acquire and save it for York, Yorkshire and the nation.

 Gibbons’ panel is a remarkable and beautifully carved narrative high relief depicting a visionary concert led by King David, playing a harp, ringed by dancing cherubs and in the heavenly realms accompanied by angelic musicians and St Cecilia, the patron saint of music.
 Reflecting this master craftsman’s own love of music, the panel is a celebration of Psalms 148 and 150.
 Making the design even more special, the harp is incised with the armorials of the Barwick family signalling its associations with both this family and the Fairfaxes of Denton.